What happens next after your offer is accepted?

 Approval and Closing

 Once everything is approved, the loan moves to closing.
-This is the final step in the process.
-Just prior to closing, all of your documentation is sent to an escrow or title company.
-A closing disclosure is then sent to you.
-This five-page document gives you a final chance to review your mortgage loan, including your monthly payments, fees, closing costs, and loan terms.
+Prior to closing, your lender will likely need proof of homeowners insurance to close on the loan.
+Making sure you have adequate coverage is a crucial part of starting your home ownership journey off on the right foot.
+Once your lender has gathered all your documentation, it’s then sent to an escrow or title company to prepare for closing.
+You’ll then receive a Closing Disclosure from your lender, which is a five-page document that gives you a final chance to review your mortgage loan, including your monthly payments, fees, closing costs, and loan terms.

-The title company will then schedule a time for you to come in and sign all of the loan documents.
+Finally, the title company will schedule a time for you to come in and sign all of the loan documents.
 In some states, you could be signing the documents with the sellers.
 Other people who might be at your signing including the escrow officer, closing agent, the seller’s real estate agent, as well as your realtor.

 First Tech tip: the U.S. Department of Housing and Urban Development has a list of qualified housing counseling agencies that can help you understand and navigate the home buying process.
 Learn more at hud.gov or call 800.569.4287.